Twins vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has put up 37 hits with 11 doubles, nine home runs and 25 walks.
-He has driven in 24 runs with one stolen base.
+- Mookie Betts has 38 hits with 12 doubles, nine home runs, 26 walks and 24 RBI.
+He's also stolen one base.

 Betts Recent Games